AI35/easylogging/README.md

 [![windows](https://img.shields.io/badge/windows-tested-brightgreen.svg)]()
 [![linux](https://img.shields.io/badge/linux-tested-brightgreen.svg)]()
 [![license](https://img.shields.io/badge/license-GNU-blue.svg)](https://github.com/AI35/easylogging/blob/master/LICENSE)
+# This library has returned with a new version (easylogging2) --> https://github.com/AI35/easylogging2
 - (v1.3 stopped development) This lib is very simple and poor so its need a lot of development and time to become useful in full projects.
 - v1.2.5 More stable but will not be Published.
 - End : 9 October 2018 , v1.2.0